-- Check the days you go to talk therapy and support group. - List your mood disorder medications, how many pills prescribed, and how many you take each day. - List your medications for other illnesses, and any other supplements you take. - Fill in the box that best describes your mood for the day.
+Check the days you go to talk therapy and support group.

+List your mood disorder medications, how many pills prescribed, and how many you take each day.

+Fill in the box that best describes your mood for the day.
 If your mood changes during the day, fill in the boxes for the highest and lowest moods.
 Connect them by drawing a line or filling in the boxes between them.
-Look for patterns. - See how your daily moods relate to your treatment.
+Look for patterns.

+See how your daily moods relate to your treatment.